 No individual, no organization, can attain true proficiency without going through a learning curve, stumbling at first, making mistakes— encountering the wrong way to do things, and avoiding it.
 And the right way to do something is subject to frequent changes.

 And sometimes effortless perfection itself is the source of a disaster–that automatic functioning—the AutoMagic.
 Perfection doesn’t exist, except as an ideal, an illusion, though ideals and illusions are as important as recognizing that imperfections are unavoidable.
 In practice, there are always abnormalities, biases, glitches, and mistakes.
 Someone fails to appreciate a slight variation in the routine, a nuance that makes all the difference in the world.
 A variation breezes past because the participants had become uninvolved with what they were doing.
 Or one of them was too confident.
 Or not confident enough.
-Or too preoccupied with avoiding a previous mistake, he or she focused on the wrong aspect of the task.
+Or too preoccupied with avoiding a previous mistake, so that he or she focused on the wrong aspect of the task.
 Or one or more of the participants put too much reliance on the others to perform repetitive checks and balances that each one should have been performing.
-Or like the malpractice defense attorney who had done everything perfectly and still lost the case– who got caught up in the competition and lost sight of the fact his objective was wrong and the case should have been settled.
+Or like the malpractice defense attorney who had done everything perfectly and still lost the case– who got caught up in the competition and lost sight of the fact his objective was wrong– that he should have stopped trying to win the case and should have focused on getting it settled.

 Risk Management is best performed as a multi-disciplinary joint effort, with representatives from the affected parties.
 Not uncommonly, participants grope at a problem like blind men at the elephant, each sharing insights from a limited point of view.
 To maintain the flow of the process while holding onto the values of balance and harmony, it is useful to hold to the following ideals, even if they are illusions.
 Everyone present is working toward solving the problem, and each has a unique perspective that plays a vital role in reaching the solution.
 Everyone should approach every contribution as if it were true, because there is some context in which it is actually true.
 Is it true as a probability, or only in theory?
 Is it true as an ideal, something that should be?
 Is it scientifically proven to be true?
 Is it true in the past?
 Is it true as a shortcut?
 Is it true as an ambiguity?
 Is it true as a matter of faith?
 Is it true as a belief?
 Is it spiritually true?
 Legally true?
 Expediently true?
 Conveniently true?
 Hypothetically true?
 Artistically true?
 Beautifully true?
 And once you determine the context, ask if it is a context that will lead to the goal you want.
 It doesn’t matter what is actually true, as long as the organization does the right thing.
 It doesn’t matter if it is true, as long as it works.
 These ideals are myths, and contain imbedded contradictions when followed through to their logical conclusion.
 But they work as great myths work.
 They transform cultures.